-18. The main differences between the Articles of this version of the United Nations Model Convention and the previous version revised in 1999 and published in 2001 published in 2012 are as follows:

-- A modified title of the convention and a new preamble of the convention; - A new version of Article 1 that includes a principal purpose test, a third state permanent establishment rule, and a savings clause; - A modified version of Article 4 that includes a new tie breaker rule for determining the treaty residence of dual-resident persons other than individuals; - A modified version of Article 5 to prevent the avoidance of permanent establishment status; - A modified Article 10 to change the circumstances in which a lower rate applies for dividends on direct ownership of shares above a 25% threshold; - A new Article [] to provide for source taxation of fees for technical services; - A new version of Article 13, paragraph 4 to modify the scope of the land-rich company rule; - A modified version of Article 13, paragraph 5 for consistency with Article 13, paragraph 4.
+- 18. The main differences between the Articles of this version of the United Nations Model Convention and the previous version revised in 1999 and published in 2001 published in 2012 are as follows: - A modified title of the convention and a new preamble of the convention; - A new version of Article 1 that includes a fiscally transparent entity clause, and a saving clause; - A modified version of Article 4 that includes a new tie breaker rule for determining the treaty residence of dual-resident persons other than individuals; - A modified version of Article 5 to prevent the avoidance of permanent establishment status; - A modified version of Article 10 to change the circumstances in which a lower rate applies for dividends on direct ownership of shares above a 25% threshold; - A new Article 12.A to provide for source taxation of fees for technical services; - A new version of Article 13, paragraph 4 to modify the scope of the land-rich company rule;

-A modified version of Article 13, paragraph 5 to address possible abuses;

-An optional version of Article 25 that provides for mandatory binding arbitration when a dispute cannot be solved under the usual Mutual Agreement Procedure;

-- A new version of Article 26 that confirms and clarifies the importance of exchange of information under the United Nations Model Convention, along the lines of the current OECD Model Convention provision; and - A new Article 27 on Assistance in the Collection of Taxes, along the lines of the current OECD Model Convention provision.

-19. There have been changes to the Commentaries on the Articles to reflect the changes referred to above., as well as:

-Additions to the Commentary on Article 1 addressing the improper use of tax treaties (paragraphs 8 103);

-A generally updated Commentary on Article 5;

-- Alternative text in the Commentary on Article 5 for cases where countries delete Article 14 and rely on Articles 5 and 7 to address cases previously covered by that Article (paragraphs 15.1-15.25); - An addition to the text of the Commentary on Article 7, noting that the OECD approach to Article 7 evidenced in the 2010 OECD Model Convention Commentary (and deriving from the 2008 OECD Report on the Attribution of Profits to Permanent Establishments) has not been adopted in relation to the significantly different United Nations Model Convention Article (paragraph 1); - Incorporation of revised text on beneficial ownership drawn from the OECD Model Convention in the Commentaries on Article 10 (paragraph 13), Article 11 (paragraph 18) and Article 12 (paragraph 5); - New text in the Commentary on Article 11 on the treatment of certain instruments which, while technically not interest bearing loans, are treated in the same fashion for treaty purposes.
+- A modified version of Article 13, paragraph 5 for consistency with Article 13, paragraph 4; - Changes to Articles 23A and 23B to clarify that there is no obligation to provide relief for tax imposed on a solely residence basis; - A new Article 29 that contains provisions relating to entitlement to treaty benefits.
+These include a limitation on benefits rule, a third state permanent establishment rule and a principal purpose test. - A modified version of Article 13, paragraph 5 to address possible abuses; - An optional version of Article 25 that provides for mandatory binding arbitration when a dispute cannot be solved under the usual Mutual Agreement Procedure; - A new version of Article 26 that confirms and clarifies the importance of exchange of information under the United Nations Model Convention, along the lines of the current OECD Model Convention provision; and - A new Article 27 on Assistance in the Collection of Taxes, along the lines of the current OECD Model Convention provision. - 19.
+There have been changes to the Commentaries on the Articles to reflect the changes referred to above., as well as: - Additions to the Commentary on Article 1 addressing the improper use of tax treaties (paragraphs 8 103); - A generally updated Commentary on Article 5; - Alternative text in the Commentary on Article 5 for cases where countries delete Article 14 and rely on Articles 5 and 7 to address cases previously covered by that Article (paragraphs 15.1-15.25); - An addition to the text of the Commentary on Article 7, noting that the OECD approach to Article 7 evidenced in the 2010 OECD Model Convention Commentary (and deriving from the 2008 OECD Report on the Attribution of Profits to Permanent Establishments) has not been adopted in relation to the significantly different United Nations Model Convention Article (paragraph 1); - Incorporation of revised text on beneficial ownership drawn from the OECD Model Convention in the Commentaries on Article 10 (paragraph 13), Article 11 (paragraph 18) and Article 12 (paragraph 5); - New text in the Commentary on Article 11 on the treatment of certain instruments which, while technically not interest bearing loans, are treated in the same fashion for treaty purposes.
 This is especially relevant for the treatment of certain Islamic financial instruments (paragraph 19.1-19.4); and - Revisions to the Commentaries on a number of Articles to quote wording from more recent versions of OECD Model Convention Commentaries, where these are considered as helpful in interpreting provisions based on the United Nations Model Convention.